Contents Home

 Wilfrid Michael Voynich was born on 31 October 1865 as Michal Habdank-Wojnicz, in Telsze (now Telšiai in present-day Lithuania), into a Polish noble family.
 To reflect his nobility, he occasionally also wrote his name as Wilfrid de Voynich (at a later age).
 He attended the gymnasium of the Polish town Suwałki (K.2).
 He studied at the University of Moscow, where he graduated in chemistry and became a licensed pharmacist.
 In 1885 he returned to Warsaw where he joined Ludwik Warynski's revolutionary organization, 'Proletarjat'.
 He was strongly influenced by the revolutionary Sergius Stepniak.
 In 1886 he assisted in an attempt to free fellow-conspirators Piotr Bardowski and Stanislaw Kunicki, who had both been sentenced to death, from the Warsaw Citadel.
 The plot was betrayed by a police spy in the group, and Voynich was arrested by the Russian police and himself put in solitary confinement in the citadel.
 The others were all executed.

-Some time later, the Voyniches met another Russian exile, Sigmund Rosenblum, who eventually became known as Sidney Reilly.
+Some time later, the couple met another Russian exile, Sigmund Rosenblum, who eventually became known as Sidney Reilly.
 According to legend, Reilly and Ethel ran away to Italy where they carried on a passionate affair.
 He supposedly told her the story of his life and then abandoned her in Florence.
-She then would have returned to Wilfrid, and began writing The Gadfly inspired by Reilly s life.
+She then would have returned to Wilfrid, and began writing The Gadfly inspired by Reilly's life.
 In reality, Reilly was not who or what he claimed to be.
 He manufactured the details of his early life to explain much later (1918/19) how he was recruited to British Intelligence (K.5).
-In December 1895 Stepniak was killed by a train and the Voynichs apparently withdrew from active participation in revolutionary movements (K.6).
+In December 1895 Stepniak was killed by a train and the Voynich couple seem to have withdrawn from active participation in revolutionary movements at this time (K.6).

 Wilfrid became an antiquarian book dealer, selecting this career on the recommendation of Richard Garnett, Keeper of printed books at the British Museum.
 Garnett's argument was: you just need to travel and pick up incunabula and rare books and sell them in London.
 Voynich issued his first catalogue ('first list of books') in 1898 in partnership with Charles Edgell, a young Cambridge graduate, who presumably helped him with cataloguing and possibly co-funded the enterprise.
 This first catalogue was an incredible piece of work for a beginner.
 It included a great amount of bibliographical detail, and was the first English catalogue to use Proctor numbers for incunabula (a system that had been divised in the same year).
 Only Baer in Frankfurt did this earlier than Voynich.
 In 1900 he opened his first London book store on 1 Soho Square (IMAGE).
 Later that year he issued his second catalogue, which was even more impressive than the first, and started the trend of including a section of 'Unknown, Lost or Undescribed books'.
 Wilfrid and Ethel eventually married in 1902, which may be connected to his (successful) application for British citizenship 1904.
 At this time he officially adopted the name Wilfrid Voynich.